AT0myks/reolink-fw-archive/README.md

 ## Download guide

+Disclaimer: a small number of links have not been provided by Reolink

+Most of the links are original ones, that point to files hosted by Reolink.
+They mainly come from the live website, and archives of old website pages (like their support pages).
+There is also a certain amount of official links from Google Drive, which they sometimes use for beta firmwares.
+The rest are links that are either shared by Reolink, or by users who have been sent links (via email after contacting support for example).
+When the link comes from an archived page, the source is available in the notes.

+The non-original links are files hosted by third-party users.
+A few are hosted by myself on Google Drive.
+These are files that were provided by Reolink but that we don't have the original link to anymore.
+When there is no original link for a firmware, a warning is shown in the notes.
+You are free to not trust these files and ignore them.
+If you want to play it safe, simply go to the [Download Center](https://reolink.com/download-center/).

 Be careful as some firmwares are beta.
 You should not apply a beta firmware unless you are a beta tester and/or know what you're doing.
-Some have been shared by other users but they usually are just reuploads of files that were provided by Reolink and that we don't have the original link to anymore.
-You are free to not trust these files and ignore them.
-A warning appears in the notes in both of these cases.
-If you want to play it safe, simply go to the [Download Center](https://reolink.com/download-center/).
+Check the notes and sources before updating.
+A warning will appear for beta firmwares.

 As long as you make sure to check that the firmware you're looking at matches your device's model AND hardware version, you should have no problem updating*.